smlnj/prettyprint/device/README.md

 ## The ANSI terminal device

-The main idea is that a logical style will map to a device or "physical" style for an ANSI terminal (ANSITerm_Device.style).
+The main idea is that a logical style will map to a device or "physical" style for an ANSI terminal (ANSITermDevice.style).
 "Applying" a style to a terminal outstream causes corresponding attributes of the terminal device to be set, producing a new device state.
 This new state is recorded internally on a device state stack.